 Minnesota Lawyers Helping Injured Workers

-At Midwest Disability Work Comp, P.A., in Minneapolis, we deeply appreciate the work that Minnesota health care workers do to keep our communities healthy.
-Our attorneys have spent decades helping workers in this industry get necessary workers’ compensation benefits after they have suffered work injuries.
+At Midwest Disability, we deeply appreciate the work that Minnesota health care workers do to keep our communities healthy.
+Our attorneys have spent decades helping workers in this industry get necessary workers’ compensation benefits after they have suffered work injuries and illnesses.

-Our clients have included a full range of health care workers, including physicians, physician assistants, nurses, nursing assistants, hospital personnel, phlebotomists, first responders such as emergency medical technicians (EMTs), diagnostic laboratory personnel, Covid care workers, pharmacists and workers of many other varieties.
+Our clients have included a full range of health care workers, including physicians, physician assistants, nurses, nursing assistants, hospital personnel, phlebotomists, first responders such as emergency medical technicians (EMTs), diagnostic laboratory personnel, pharmacists and health care employees of many other types.
+Many of our clients have been employees at Mayo Clinic in Rochester as well.

-Workplaces of our health care worker clients have included doctors’ offices, hospitals, rehabilitation facilities, diagnostic facilities. nursing homes, assisted living facilities, community health care centers, ambulances and patients’ homes.
-Each type of health care work environment and work activities present unique hazards, such as high stress and frequent exposure to people with potentially contagious diseases.
+Workplaces of our health care worker clients have included doctors’ offices, hospitals, rehabilitation facilities, diagnostic facilities, nursing homes, assisted living facilities, community health care centers, ambulances and patients’ homes.
+Each type of health care work environment and work activities present unique hazards, such as mental health issues and frequent exposure to people with potentially contagious diseases.

 Types Of Health Care Injuries

 Many of the dangers that health care workers face are specific to the industry.
-For example, workers in hospitals may be exposed to methicillin-resistant Staphylococcus aureus (MRSA) infections.
+For example, workers in hospitals may be exposed to MRSA (methicillin-resistant Staphylococcus aureus) infections.
 Health care employees in nursing and assisted living facilities may suffer lifting injuries, hurting their lower backs in a single accident or wearing out their joints over time from repeatedly moving patients or residents around while providing top-notch care.

 Our health care worker injury lawyers in Minnesota handle claims involving potential risk factors such as the following: